lbai-lab/push/docs/source/tutorials/01_Bayesian_Deep_Learning/index.rst

 This folder contains tutorials for Bayesian Deep Learning with Push.

 - `Bayesian Deep Learning`_ is the basic tutorial for usage of Push.
-- `Deep Ensemble` is the basic tutorial for creating a deep ensemble in Push usage.
+- `Deep Ensemble`_ is the basic tutorial for creating a deep ensemble in Push usage.

 .. toctree::
    :maxdepth: 1
    :hidden:

-   Quick_Start.ipynb
    Bayesian_Deep_Learning.ipynb
    Deep_Ensemble.ipynb